The answer section is a work in progress. I am working on providing answers to every exercise but this takes time. Thank you for your patience.

 4. println is misspelled. (line 6)

-I usually fix one error at a time and try to rerun the program to see if it is working or, if not, how the error output has changed.
+I usually fix one error at a time and rerun the program to see if it is working and take note of how the error output has changed if it doesn’t work.

 It can feel a bit overwhelming at first when you get a long list of error messages.
 You need to learn to filter it out and only focus on one thing at a time.
 For example, look at the very first error message and try to figure out what caused that.